EdgardoVelilla/Relatedness-BLUPs/README.md

-# Relatedness & BLUPs
-## Supplementary Material: Functions for Efficient Prediction of Dominance Effects in Large Breeding Populations
+# Relatedness & BLUPs: Supplementary Material for Efficient Prediction of Dominance Effects in Large Breeding Populations

+## Overview
-This repository contains essential supplementary material for the research paper titled "Efficient Prediction of Dominance Effects in Large Breeding Populations: Unveiling the Power of Mixed-Model Methodology."
-This valuable resource consists of a comprehensive collection of R functions specifically developed to enhance the research pipeline.
-These functions are dedicated to supporting breeding program simulations and genetic evaluations focused on quantitative traits.
+This repository contains essential supplementary material for the research paper "Efficient Prediction of Dominance Effects in Large Breeding Populations: Unveiling the Power of Mixed-Model Methodology."
+This valuable resource comprises a comprehensive collection of R functions specifically developed to enhance the research pipeline.
+These functions support breeding program simulations and genetic evaluations focused on quantitative traits.

 ## Features

 ### Breeding Program Simulations

-The included functions enable a breeding program's simulation for a quantitative trait using stochastic simulation based on an infinitesimal model (Fisher 1918; Bulmer 1980).
-The simulation considers additive and dominance genetic effects while assuming negligible significance of epistatic sources of variance.
+The functions included in this repository enable the simulation of a breeding program for a quantitative trait using stochastic simulation based on an infinitesimal model (Fisher 1918; Bulmer 1980).
+The simulation takes into account additive and dominance genetic effects while assuming negligible significance of epistatic sources of variance.
+The simulation process involves the following steps:

-* In the initial phase, founder individuals are sampled from an ideal random mating base population with no inbreeding and Hardy-Weinberg linkage equilibrium.
+1. **Base Population**: Founder individuals are sampled from an ideal random mating base population that exhibits no inbreeding and maintains Hardy-Weinberg linkage equilibrium.

-* The first-generation simulation involves generating open-pollinated progenies representing half-sib families.
-Selection is then performed based on the best-performing half-sib families.
+2. **First-Generation Simulation**: Open-pollinated progenies are generated, representing half-sib families.
+Selection is then conducted based on the performance of the best-performing half-sib families.

-* In subsequent generations, parents are mated under a half-diallel design, and the additive genetic effect of progenies is computed based on parental values and the additive Mendelian sampling deviation.
-* On the other hand, an individual's dominance genetic effect corrected for the average effect of inbreeding on the mean is computed as described by Hoeschele & VanRaden (1991).
+3. **Subsequent Generations**: Parents are randomly mated using a half-diallel design.
+The additive genetic effects are computed based on parental values and the additive Mendelian sampling deviation.
+Furthermore, an individual's dominance genetic effect, adjusted for the average effect of inbreeding on the mean, is computed following the method described by Hoeschele & VanRaden (1991).

-* Hence, a phenotypic value is simulated by adding the expected mean phenotypic value in the first generation, additive and dominance effects, inbreeding depression, and environmental factors.
+4. **Phenotypic Value Simulation**: Phenotypic values are simulated by incorporating the expected mean phenotypic value in the first generation, as well as additive and dominance effects, inbreeding depression, and environmental factors.

 ### Genetic Relatedness Matrices
 Generate the dominance- and family-relatedness matrices using two approaches: